top of page

 How Often Should I Film?

-Panoramic film provides general information about all teeth, lower and upper jaw bones, joints, maxillary sinuses and surrounding bone tissues in a single image and is usually sufficient for diagnosis.
-However, in necessary cases, periapical films, bite-wing radiographs can be taken from the relevant regions and 3-dimensional tomography examinations can be performed.
+Panoramic radiography provides general information about all teeth, maxillary and mandibular bones, joints, maxillary sinuses, and surrounding bone tissue in a single image and is generally sufficient for diagnosis.
+However, periapical radiography, bite-wing radiographs, and 3D CT scans can be performed in the relevant areas when necessary.

-Tomography is a 3D imaging system that allows the examination of soft tissues, jaw bones and their structures in a way that is closest to reality with low radiation levels.
-It is used in many areas of dentistry.
-Here are some examples:
+Tomography is a 3D imaging system that allows the examination of soft tissues, jaw bones and the structures within them in the most realistic way with low radiation levels.

 • Evaluation of impacted teeth